frankiefab100/Blockchain-Development-Resources/README.md

 Mastering Bitcoin: Programming the Open Blockchain - Andreas M. Antonopoulos

-The Infinite Machine - Camila Russo
+The Infinite Machine: How an Army of Crypto-hackers Is Building the Next Internet with Ethereum - Camila Russo

 Mastering Bitcoin: Unlocking Digital Cryptocurrencies - Andreas Antonopoulos